About Cypress JS

 Let us review the current core features of Cypress JS.

-• Tests run directly in the browser, alongside the application under test.
+• Provides an interactive user interface (UI) for developers to watch tests run directly in the browser, alongside the application under test.

 • Provides instant feedback with live reload and time-travel debugging.